 Only one, the Fitbit Ace 2, is built especially for children.
 Children under 13 are not allowed to have personal Fitbit accounts for - as far as we can ascertain - US federal privacy reasons.
 Now the minimum Fitbit age is 8 years old with the Ace.
 But plenty of parents register younger kids as 13 to beat this rule, so you can consider all the available Fitbits if you choose - older children (9+) will prefer the more 'adult' trackers.

 While our four choices are indeed the four cheapest Fitbits, that is not the only reason we’ve picked them.
 A combination of price, design and features means they are the best Fitbits for kids from the current range.
 See all Fitbits compared in our comprehensive expert roundup.

-Don't forget to look for the best Fitbit deals, which we keep our eyes open for at all times - especially now that the Christmas gift season is upon us.
+Don't forget to look for the best Fitbit deals, which we keep our eyes open for at all times.
 You'll also see the cheapest prices in the roundup below.